-London Palladium Seating Tips
+London Palladium Seating Guide

 The London Palladium, which recently celebrated its centenary year after opening on 26th December 1910, is one of London’s most prolific and famous performance venues.
 The theatre boasts beautiful period architecture making each performance feel like a special event.
 The front of house recently underwent refurbishment to improve facilities to the bathrooms and bars, and is fully accessible for disabled visitors.